michel-bodje/adminhub/README.md

 # Amlex Admin Hub
-Automation suite to for common administrative tasks in MS Office and PCLaw, designed for Allen Madelin Lawyers.
+Automation suite to for common administrative tasks in MS Office and PCLaw, originally designed for Allen Madelin Lawyers.

 Please read the [user manual](user-manual.md).